A Conspiracy To Commit Healthcare Fraud Or A Mistake?

 DO NOT DESTROY EVIDENCE! – The first thing people want to do when under pressure of a court proceeding is to get rid of anything that may look incriminating.
 Don’t make that kind of mistake, especially under duress.
 The prosecutors won’t see it as a mistake and will more than likely add charges to the case they’re building against you.
 Consult your legal team if you find anything that you suspect may be incriminating or questionable.

 Don’t talk about your case to friends, family, or co-workers.
 Any kind of communication, from emails and text messages to online messages and social media posts, can all be subpoenaed and used against you.
 People who you speak to may find themselves forced to testify to things they saw and heard you say in regards to the investigation.
-No one wants to be part of a conspiracy to commit healthcare fraud charge.
+No one wants to be part of a commit health care fraud charge.

 Healthcare Fraud Defense Isn’t a Do-It-Yourself Endeavor